 ‘New Year, New You’ is a commonly heard phrase at this time of year.
-Resolution lists get written only to be ignored by the end of the month, contributing to another common phrase: January blues.
+New Year’s resolution lists get written only to be ignored by the end of the month, contributing to another common phrase: January blues.

 But it doesn’t have to be that way.
 The end of the festive season and the beginning of a new year can be a time to reinvent yourself and to set New Year goals.
 To help you we’ve got one resolution that will benefit you in the long term: sleep better.
 We’ve also added other good New Years Resolutions that you can try to aid your sleeping over the next 12 months.

 We’ve all been told to do more exercise and go on a diet to lose weight.
 First by our parents, then our doctors, then we tell ourselves we should join our friends in the gym.
 But, finding the energy is hard.
 Once you do find yourself drinking broccoli smoothies and running on a treadmill twice a week, you might still be struggling to find energy.
 That’s because sleep is the miracle third piece to the puzzle.

 Sleep deprivation leads to feeling tired in the day.
 This is when we’re more inclined to reach for a sugary or caffeine-intense drink, leading to weight gain.
 Research by the American Journal of Clinical Nutrition found that people lacking enough sleep tend to reach for late-night snacks more often; and these snacks tend to have a high-fat content.
 They found that a lack of sleep activates a hunger hormone, increasing food cravings of typically energy-dense, high-carb foods.
 Sleep will fix that by resetting your brain, absorbing the previous day’s information and preparing your body for a productive next day and a healthy new year.

 Alcohol certainly won’t help you get a good night’s kip and cutting down can be a very healthy New Rear’s resolution.
-Having it too close to bedtime will ruin your sleep and you’ll get none of the benefits of a good night in bed.
+Having it too close to bedtime will also ruin your sleep and you’ll get none of the benefits of a good night in bed.
 Sleep is divided into various levels, from REM (Rapid Eye Movement) down to deep sleep.
 Alcohol tends to send you straight into deep sleep, bypassing REM which a critical stage in resetting the brain after a busy day.

 When you are enjoying a glass of wine, remember that it takes the body approximately 1 hour to process 1 unit of alcohol.
 So if you’re drinking late, you may be damaging your sleep with every sip!